pcingola/pygnome/docs_src/api/feature-store.md

-# Feature Store
+# Genomic Feature Store

 The `feature_store` module provides efficient storage and retrieval of genomic features.
 It offers multiple implementations with different performance characteristics to suit various use cases.

 ## Overview

+*Genomic feature stores* are one of the core solutions in PyGnome, providing specialized data structures for efficient storage, indexing, and querying of genomic features based on their genomic coordinates.
+They solve the fundamental bioinformatics challenge of quickly locating genomic elements within large genomes.

+### What is a Genomic Feature Store?

+A genomic feature store is a data structure that:

+1. **Stores genomic features** (genes, transcripts, exons, variants, etc.) organized by their chromosomal locations
+2. **Indexes these features** using efficient spatial data structures (interval trees, binning, etc.)
+3. **Provides fast query operations** to find features based on genomic coordinates
+4. **Optimizes memory usage** through various implementation strategies

 The feature store is designed to efficiently store and query genomic features based on their genomic coordinates.
 It supports several types of queries:

-- Position queries: Find all features at a specific position
+- **Position queries**: Find all features at a specific position
-- Interval queries: Find all features that overlap with a given range
+- **Interval queries**: Find all features that overlap with a given range
-- Nearest feature queries: Find the nearest feature to a specific position
+- **Nearest feature queries**: Find the nearest feature to a specific position

 ## Core Components